 The annual conference aims to assist teachers from early childhood education, primary, secondary, and post-secondary with their professional knowledge, practice, and engagement in mathematics education.
-The Heads of Learning Area Day will be held on Wednesday followed by the Secondary and Post-Secondary day on Thursday and the combined Primary and Secondary day on Friday.
+The Heads of Learning Area Day was held on Wednesday followed by the Secondary and Post-Secondary day on Thursday and the combined Primary and Secondary day on Friday.

 Dr. Peter Liljedahl

 Dr. Peter Liljedahl is a Professor of Mathematics Education in the Faculty of Education at Simon Fraser University and author of the best-selling book, Building Thinking Classrooms in Mathematics (Grades K-12): 14 Teaching Practices for Enhancing Learning.

 Peter is a former high school mathematics teacher who has kept his research interest and activities close to the classroom.
 He consults regularly with teachers, schools, school districts, and ministries of education on issues of teaching and learning, problem solving, assessment, and numeracy.